Skip to content

 5.5.1.
 The StreamReader class

-The System.IO.StreamReader class allows you to read the contents of a text file.
-It is actually capable of handling streams that are not files.
+The class System.IO.StreamReader can read the contents of a text file.
+It can, in fact, operate on streams that are not files.
 Here are some of its properties and methods:

 public StreamReader(string path)